Man in Germany gets 90 COVID-19 shots to sell forged passes

 He was caught at a vaccination center in Eilenburg in Saxony when he showed up for a COVID-19 shot for the second day in a row.
 Police confiscated several blank vaccination cards from him and initiated criminal proceedings.

-It was not immediately clear what kind of impact the approximately 90 shots of COVID-19 vaccines, which were from different brands, had on the man's personal health.
+It was not immediately clear what impact the approximately 90 shots of COVID-19 vaccines, which were from different brands, had on the man's personal health.

 German police have conducted many raids in connection with forgery of vaccination passports in recent months.
-Many COVID-19 deniers refuse to get vaccinated in Germany, but at the same want to have the coveted COVID-19 passports that make access to public life and many venues such as restaurants, theaters, swimming pools or work places much easier.
+Many COVID-19 deniers refuse to get vaccinated in Germany, but at the same time want to have the coveted COVID-19 passports that make access to public life and venues such as restaurants, theaters, swimming pools or workplaces much easier.

+Germany has seen high infection numbers for weeks, yet many measures to rein in the pandemic ended on Friday.
+Donning masks is no longer compulsory in grocery stores and most theaters but it is still mandatory on public transportation.

+In most schools in Germany, students also no longer have to wear masks, which has led teachers' associations to warn of possible conflicts in class.

 Follow all AP stories on the pandemic at https://apnews.com/hub/coronavirus-pandemic.